-- New electric service must be supplied from an alternative power source (i.e. solar).
-Generally, - new licenses, including an ownership change in a single-owner dock, for land based electric - service will not be approved.
-If a dock with existing land based electric service is relocated or - moved, the existing electric service must be removed and the area restored.
-In these instances, - new electric service must be provided by an alternative power source.
+New electric service must be supplied from an alternative power source (i.e. solar).
+Generally, new licenses, including an ownership change in a single-owner dock, for land based electric service will not be approved.
+If a dock with existing land based electric service is relocated or moved, the existing electric service must be removed and the area restored.
+In these instances, new electric service must be provided by an alternative power source.

-- 20 Existing electrical services, either located on Corps of Engineers property or when supplying - electricity to floating facilities, must meet the standards set by the current National Electrical - 22 Code and current Corps of Engineers, Little Rock District Dock Electrical Systems handout. - 23 Licenses are not required for solar or other alternative electric systems that are contained entirely - upon a permitted boat dock.
-Outgrants will not be issued for new electric service to private - 25 floating facilities.
-Electric service for new floating facilities and those existing facilities without - service must be supplied from a renewable energy alternative power source (i.e. solar).
-This - 27 service must be installed and maintained to the standards established by the current National - 28 Electrical Code and current Corps of Engineers, Little Rock District Dock Electrical Systems - 29 handout.
+Existing electrical services, either located on Corps of Engineers property or when supplying electricity to floating facilities, must meet the standards set by the current National Electrical Code and current Corps of Engineers, Little Rock District Dock Electrical Systems handout.
+Licenses are not required for solar or other alternative electric systems that are contained entirely upon a permitted boat dock.
+Outgrants will not be issued for new electric service to private floating facilities.
+Electric service for new floating facilities and those existing facilities without service must be supplied from a renewable energy alternative power source (i.e. solar).
+This service must be installed and maintained to the standards established by the current National Electrical Code and current Corps of Engineers, Little Rock District Dock Electrical Systems handout.

-- A copy of the electrical inspection form must be certified by a Master Electrician, licensed in the - 32 State of Arkansas, and provided to the Operations Project Manager at Greers Ferry Lake before a - 33 Shoreline Use Permit will be issued or reissued.
+A copy of the electrical inspection form must be certified by a Master Electrician, licensed in the State of Arkansas, and provided to the Operations Project Manager at Greers Ferry Lake before a Shoreline Use Permit will be issued or reissued.
 Generators may not be used.
-Extension cords will - be kept out of reach of pedestrian traffic, and must be removed when not in use or fully - supervised by the dock owner.
+Extension cords may be used on docks to provide power to battery chargers and must be kept out of reach of pedestrian traffic, and must be removed when not in use or fully supervised by the dock owner.
 Extension cords must be grounded (three-pronged).
-Fixtures or - lights cannot be affixed to trees on Government property.
-See section on Facilities Requiring - Outgrants, Electric Lines, for information on use, maintenance, and renewal of existing electric - 38 line right-of-ways.
+See section on Facilities Requiring Outgrants, Electric Lines, for information on use, maintenance, and renewal of existing electric line right-of-ways.